jeffreylanters/react-unity-webgl/README_9.md

 }
 ```

 Simply rendering your Unity Application within your React Application is just the beginning!
-The possibilities are endless.
+The Unity Context exposes a lot more fun stuff to play around with such as two way communication or requesting fullscreen or a pointerlock.
 A little more complex example with communication can look like this:

 ```jsx
 import React, { useCallback } from "react";